actuallymentor/expo-boilerplate/README.md

 Based on your app you will have to edit:

 - `modules/push.js` to implement `savePushToken` based on your needs
+- Make sure to add firebase configs in app config to enable analytics

 ## While developing